-There are multiple factors that determine whether a meal is healthy or not, but one of the most universally recognized ways to make smarter meal choices is to pay attention to the calorie content, aka the units of energy contained in protein, carbohydrates, and fat.
+There are multiple factors that determine whether a meal is healthy or not, but one of the most universally recognised ways to make smarter meal choices is to pay attention to the calorie content: the units of energy contained in protein, carbohydrates, and fat.
 Calories allow us to see how much potential energy each meal or ingredient contains—and how much energy we need to exert to counteract it.

-Heeding her expert advice, we've rounded up five hearty recipes that are full of flavor and whole foods, and contain less than 400 calories.
+Heeding her expert advice, we've rounded up five hearty recipes that are full of flavour and whole foods, and contain less than 400 calories.
 Bookmark these dinner ideas to be healthy, not hangry.

 Garlic Shrimp Spaghetti Squash

 Trade a traditional pasta for this Garlic Shrimp Spaghetti Squash dish—it tastes just like comfort food, minus the calories.
 Greek yogurt and almond milk give the squash a creamy, pasta-like consistency that'll trick you into thinking it's almost the real thing.

 This simple recipe requires only 10 ingredients and takes 30 minutes to prepare.
 The lentil meatballs are filling, too—four balls contain 10 grams of protein.
 Serve on top of a bed of carrot noodles with homemade marinara sauce and fresh parsley for a light but filling dish.

 Curried Beet Soup with Tandoori Chickpeas